turboMaCk/haskell.nix/docs/tutorials/coverage.md

     }];
   };

-  # Choose the library and tests you want included in the coverage
-  # report for a package.
+  # Generate a coverage report for $pkgA that only includes the
+  # unit-test check and only shows coverage information for $pkgA, not
+  # $pkgB.
-  custom$pkgACoverageReport = haskellLib.coverageReport {
+  custom$pkgACoverageReport = haskellLib.coverageReport rec {
     name = "$pkgA-unit-tests-only"
     inherit (project.$pkgA.components) library;
     checks = [project.$pkgA.components.checks.unit-test];
+    # Note that this is the default value of the "mixLibraries"
+    # argument and so this line isn't really necessary.
+    mixLibraries = [project.$pkgA.components.library];
   };

-  custom$pkgBCoverageReport = haskellLib.coverageReport {
+  custom$pkgBCoverageReport = haskellLib.coverageReport rec {
     name = "$pkgB-unit-tests-only"
     inherit (project.$pkgB.components) library;
     checks = [project.$pkgB.components.checks.unit-test];
+    mixLibraries = [project.$pkgB.components.library];
   };

+  # Generate a project coverage report that only includes the unit
+  # tests of the project, and only shows how each unit test effects
-  # Override the coverage report for a package, and also choose which
-  # packages you want included in the coverage report.
+  # the coverage of it's package, and not other packages in the
+  # project.
   allUnitTestsProjectReport = haskellLib.projectCoverageReport [custom$pkgACoverageReport custom$pkgBCoverageReport];
 in {
   inherit project custom$pkgACoverageReport custom$pkgBCoverageReport allUnitTestsProjectCoverageReport;
 }
 ```